 A detailed action plan has been developed and good progress is being made to address the issues identified.
-Overall feedback from learners and employers through the formal QDP survey is good, and whilst feedback from HE learners slightly declined compared to last year it remains above the national rate.
+Overall feedback from learners and employers through the formal QDP survey is good,

-During the year "Taking Teaching Higher" a new Teaching and Learning Strategy has been developed to help embed a culture where teachers are reflective practitioners, who access regular feedback and CPD and welcome learning walks, digital innovation and understand the teaching theories that underpin their practice.
+"Taking Teaching Higher" the College's Teaching and Learning Strategy has continued to help embed a culture where teachers are reflective practitioners, who access regular feedback and CPD and welcome learning walks, digital innovation and understand the teaching theories that underpin their practice.